sapped/Authenticated-Full-Stack-Streamlit/README.md

 - [Fully comprehensive, did this one first.
 But also see below.
 Nginx should port_forward to 80, not 5050, for the GUI](https://www.enterprisedb.com/postgres-tutorials/reverse-proxying-pgadmin)
 - [But needs to do the port 80 in nginx config, not the 5050 for me to use it](https://stackoverflow.com/questions/61802782/reverse-proxy-in-docker-using-nginx-for-pgadmin4)

+## To-Do
+- In production, I'll look to replace the 'auth_basic' login using an htpasswd with an 'auth_requeset' SP-initiated SAML 2.0 SSO login flow.
+Then I'll host the streamlit apps at different endpoints, restricting access to a user whitelist.